Past Projects

 Kirklees Climate Commission - Aug 2021 to now

 Tom has been a Commissioner since the start of the Commission, bringing the perspective and values of the third sector to his role.
+The Commission has incorporated as a non-profit company.

 Friends of Highfields Community Orchard - 2009 to now